javalosp/advanced_programming/Lecture_7/Lecture_7_Quiz_Answers.md

 #### What is the main reason to use STL algorithms instead of writing custom loops?
 - [ ] a).
 STL algorithms are more efficient.
 - [ ] b).
 STL algorithms are easier to read and maintain.
 - [ ] c).
-STL algorithms are optimized and well-tested.
+STL algorithms are optimised and well-tested.
 - [x] d).
 All of the above.

 #### Which of the following is not an STL algorithm?